radicallyopensecurity/templates/xml/doc/Tools manual.md

 ### FOP

+First, make sure you have installed the LiberationSansNarrow and LiberationMono fonts on your machine.

 In the fop directory, find directory 'conf'.
 In this directory you'll find a file 'fop.xconf'.
 Make a copy of this file and rename it, maybe to rosfop.xconf.

 Edit rosfop.xconf: